Your local Costa Rica Travel agency, since 1999

 How to Use Costa Rican Currency

-Banks & ATMs
+Banks & ATMs in Costa Rica

-Using US dollars
+Using US Dollars

 Many visitors to Costa Rica find it convenient because US dollars are accepted virtually everywhere, so you won’t have to waste a lot of time converting your cash into Costa Rican colones before you can start shopping.
 It’s worth noting, however, that some businesses may not take bills larger than $20.
 Also, when paying for goods and services in dollars, you’ll likely get your change in colones.